 However, another reason and benefit of setting up a trust is to ensure that your chosen beneficiaries receive the full gift you intend to give to them.
 By setting up a trust, you can take certain assets out of your estate, meaning that they are not subject to Inheritance Tax.

-Assets held in Trusts also avoid the need for a Grant of Probate, since the assets in the trust are no longer part of the estate.
-This means that your chosen beneficiaries may gain access to these assets a lot faster than they would had they remained part of the estate, as the process of estate administration can be complicated and lengthy.
+Assets held in trusts also avoid the need for a Grant of Probate, since the assets in the trust are no longer part of your estate.
+This means that your chosen beneficiaries may gain access to these assets a lot faster than they would if they had remained part of the estate, as the process of estate administration can be complicated and lengthy.